uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 ### Long unresolved bugs

 There are some high and low-hanging bugs in Flutter that have not been resolved for years, but these can usually be worked around after a lot of time.
-As for issues that can not be worked around, well, just hope they won't be a real roadblock.
+As for issues that cannot be worked around, well, just hope they won't be a real roadblock.

 ### Inconsistent build behaviour